Global Leadership

 Karen Paterson

-Karen is on the board of directors of Acumen and recently served on the boards of Street Business School and Global Communities.
+Karen is a board member of Acumen and previously served on the boards of Street Business School and Project Concern International (PCI).
+She received a bachelor’s degree in Economics from Antioch College.

 Karen Paterson